makhdoomshabir/Final-Project/README.md

 #### Backend: Java

 #### Frontend: React
 The frontend of the application was tested using Jest and the React-render-library.
-Snapshots were employed on all components providing >70% coverage and ensuring code consistency post deployment.
+Snapshots were employed on all components to ensure code consistency post deployment.
 Unit testing was completed on key application fucntionality such as [insert list when done].
 A view of the coverage report can be seen below:

 ![react-coverage](https://github.com/makhdoomshabir/Final-Project/blob/main/documentation/Snapshot%20Cov.png)